dwyl/rag-elixir-doc/README.md

     - Download "external sources" as a string
     - chunk the sources
     - produce an embedding based on a "sentence-transformer" model for each chunk
-    - insert chunk + embedding into a Vector database
+    - insert chunk + embedding into a Vector database using a HSNW index
-    - build an index

-  * Build a prompt that wraps your question with a semantically close context extracted from the additional sources
+  * Build a RAG pipeline
-    - produce an embedding from the question
+    - produce an embedding (a vector representation) from the question
-    - first vector similarity search (HNSW)
+    - perform a first vector similarity search (HNSW) against the database
     - rerank the top-k with "cross-encoding"
-    - inject the later result with the query into a prompt
+    - build a prompt by injecting the later result with the query as a context
-    - submit the prompt to the LLM
+    - submit the prompt to the LLM for completion

 ### Pseudo-code pipeline

-The pipeline will be:
+The pipeline will use two models

 ```elixir
 # Data collection and chunking